 - Surgical injuries – Surgeons can perform numerous surgeries each day, and sometimes the need for emergency surgery can arise from hectic situations.
 However, these doctors must always uphold the standard of care their position requires.
 When carelessness and negligence occur during surgery, a patient’s health and life are at risk of injury.

-- Worsening of an illness or condition – When a provider fails to diagnose or properly treat a condition, the patient will not receive the help they need.
-This can mean a patient’s life is put unnecessarily at risk or their longevity and ability to recover from their condition is in jeopardy.
+- Worsening an illness or condition – When a provider fails to diagnose or properly treat a condition, the patient will not receive the help they need.
+This can mean a patient’s life is put unnecessarily at risk, or their longevity and ability to recover from their condition is in jeopardy.

 - Secondary infection – Patients that suffer an injury or undergo a surgical procedure are at high risk of infection for some time afterward.
 Medical providers and staff must take preventative action to protect the patient from the possibility of severe infection.
 If they don’t, a patient may fall victim to a secondary infection and the risks and complications that come with it.

 - Traumatic brain injury – Deprivation of oxygen during a surgical procedure, childbirth, or improper administration of anesthesia can injure the brain.
-These brain injuries are often severe and can impair a patient’s mobility, movement, and mental capacity.
+These brain injuries are often severe and could impair a patient’s mobility, movement, and mental capacity.

 - Fatal injuries – The negligence of a medical provider can have deadly consequences for a patient.
 If a patient loses their life due to the actions of a doctor or other healthcare staff and the fatal injury was preventable, they can be liable to the surviving family and loved ones for their sudden loss.